Islandora/Islandora-DevOps-Interest-Group/Deployment Guides/Provisioning-Islandora-on-Ubuntu-16.md

 #### Cantaloupe Install<a id="cantaloupe-install"></a>

 This is optional.
 Cantaloupe is an alternative large image display processer to Adore-Djatoka, for use with the Openseadragon viewer.
-Instructions are based on http://dev.digibess.it/doku.php?id=reloaded:is_cantsa.
+Instructions are closely based on http://dev.digibess.it/doku.php?id=reloaded:is_cantsa, with the latest version of Cantaloupe.

 ```
 cd /usr/local